pawankkamboj/kubernetes-ansible/TESTING.md

 Before start testing let's talk about the infrastructure behind.
 Vagrant file contains 3 type of machine:

- * master node, by default it contains 2 master nodes, but one of them is optional typically master2
+ * master node, by default it contains 3 master nodes
  * minion node, by default 2
  * squid proxy node, this node is optional and only caches yum packages